What we do

 “I found myself sitting around, twiddling my thumb, feeling sorry for myself and not really achieving anything.
 I thought that’s not good, I need something.
 So I looked for something to volunteer for.”

-Ian first got involved with Red Cross as a Meals on Wheels driver.
-But when he saw an article in the local paper about refugees arriving to Dunedin, it immediately sparked his interest so he took on the role of refugee support volunteer.
+Ian first became a Meals on Wheels driver, but when he saw an article in the local paper about refugees arriving to Dunedin, it immediately sparked his interest so he took on the role of Red Cross refugee support volunteer.

 Supporting new Kiwis